Simple Tips for Clean, Clear Water

 Without a filter, plan to drain and refill every 1–2 weeks in hot weather.

 Never use Chlorine without the Filter pump.
+This will cause Chemical damage to your tank.

 Regular Cleaning